 First, they need to incorporate experiential exercises such as role-playing.
-An evaluation of 15 sexuality programs found that only the programs which provided a directly relevant, experiential component had a clear impact upon participants behavior.1 system are just a few of the many necessary skills needed to avoid pregnancy and HIV infection.
+An evaluation of 15 sexuality programs found that only the programs which provided a directly relevant, experiential component had a clear impact upon participants behavior.1

 Second, they need to cover a variety of important subjects.
 In a survey of sexuality education experts, several topics were rated as "extremely important," including contraception, abortion, homosexuality, myths, values, exploitation and assertiveness, and the emotional and social aspects of sexuality.2